daflockinger/unitstack/README.md

 * [jackson-databind](https://github.com/FasterXML/jackson-databind) - Handling all the JSON and XML stuff
 * [AWS-SDK](https://github.com/aws/aws-sdk-java) - UnitStack is tested against the latest version of the AWS SDK

+## Contributing

+Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning